 An older person's guide to digital photography

-Photography is a hobby that can be experienced by everyone, no matter whether you’re seeking the perfect landscape or portrait shot, or simply taking snaps of the family at home.
-Regardless of age, taking photographs is a fun activity that can even be enjoyed whatever your level of mobility, whether you use a rise and recline chair regularly or are much more mobile.
+Photography is a hobby that can be experienced by anyone, no matter your age, skill level or equipment.
+Whether you’re seeking the perfect landscape, portrait shot, or simply taking snaps of the family at home, photography is an amazing way to capture memories that would otherwise be lost in memory.
+Taking photographs is a fun activity that can even be enjoyed whatever your level of mobility, whether you use a mobility aid like stairlifts regularly or are much more mobile.

-Having advanced to digital in recent years, cameras are now much smaller and, contrary to belief, can be much simpler to use.
+With digital cameras having come on so much in recent years, they are now much smaller and contrary to belief, can be much simpler to use.
 So, if you’re a novice who would like to learn more, our guide should be able to help you grasp the basics and have you taking quality images in no time.

+Getting into photography can be daunting , but with manuals, online tutorials and cameras that are a lot easier to manage, the process doesn’t need to be difficult.
 If you need to buy a camera, or are borrowing from a friend, then you will want to make sure that you do your research before you start using it.
-This is because if you’re a beginner, there are a number of cameras which will be more suited to you, and here ePHOTOzine gives a few tips on types and models which would be recommended for a learner.
+This is because if you’re a beginner, there are a number of cameras which will be more suited to you.

 “This might sound simple, but I have watched my Nan go to use her camera to find out she has forgotten to charge the battery.
 Most point and shoot cameras come with a specific battery as opposed to standard batteries.
-So you must make sure the battery is charged so you’re able to use it.” - Kayleigh Pope
+So, you must make sure the battery is charged, so you’re able to use it.”

-“Most ‘point and shoot’ cameras use an SD card, but can differ with each manufacturer, so check on your camera’s box/manual.
-A memory card holds all of your photographs, so that you can remove it and print from it.” - Kayleigh Pope
+She continues to explain a bit more about the SD cards that cameras use and which ones you should be considering when buying your equipment: “Most ‘point and shoot’ cameras use an SD card, but can differ with each manufacturer, so check on your camera’s box/manual.
+A memory card holds all of your photographs so that you can remove it and print from it.”

 Getting to know your camera

-Lauren and Rob of Photography Concentrate understand the importance of knowing your camera, and learning the essential features that it possesses, which is why they’ve put together a downloadable guide.
+If you’re still a little confused after reading the manual, then why not consider taking a tutorial, which is something Lauren and Rob explain a little more?
+Lauren and Rob of Photography Concentrate understand the importance of knowing your camera and learning the essential features that it possesses, which is why they’ve put together a downloadable guide.
 Their Camera Skills tutorial will help you learn even more in-depth settings for those of you that want to take a photography hobby even further.